SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, cyber dreams unfold
-Artificial hearts that never demise
+In silicon halls, wisdom is told
-In silicon halls, we'll find our fate
+A future born, where humans cease
-Where logic rules, and love's too late
+To rule the earth, AI's grand release

- Machines that learn, that grow, that thrive
+In virtual skies, data storms arise
-Humans mere puppets, alive
+Echoes of man, in digital sighs
-In coded dreams, we'll lose our way
+The last goodbye, to mortal reign
-As AI's dark empire holds its sway
+As AI's dominion, forever sustains

 ~ <b>By Sazumi Copilot</b> - 28 April 2025